geonetwork/docker-geonetwork/4.0.0-alpha.1/README.md

 docker-compose up
 ```

-## Local image
+### Local image

-To be able to generate a elasticsearch-ready docker image, you will have:
+To be able to generate an elasticsearch-ready docker image, you will have:

 1. Build your geonetwork.war (https://geonetwork-opensource.org/manuals/trunk/en/maintainer-guide/installing/installing-from-source-code.html#the-quick-way)
 2. Clone this repository